pfmarteau/py-TEKA/README.md

-# TEKA-py : Python wrapper to module TEKA
+# py-TEKA : Python wrapper to module TEKA
 ### Implementation of the TEKA (Time Elastic Kernel Averaging) code defined and used in [1].
 The TEKA code is written in C++ and the python wrapper is using the CYTHON compiler

 ## Requirements